How to Uninstall or Remove Packages from CentOS

 rpm -qa | grep [package_name]

-The output will list all installed packages with the specified phrase found in the file name.
+The output will list all installed packages whose file names contain the specified phrase.

 As you can see in the image below, httpd appears in the following packages (and dependencies):